youssefashraf2003/NASA_FINAL/README.md

    node server.js
    # or for dev with automatic reload (if you installed nodemon): npx nodemon server.js
    ```
 7. Open your browser to `http://localhost:3000` and try the chatbot in the dashboard.
-The frontend now POSTs to `/api/chat` which forwards requests to Google securely.
+The frontend now POSTs to `/api/chat` which forwards requests to Google securely

 ## Troubleshooting
 - If you see `Server not configured` when using the chat, ensure `.env` exists and `GEMINI_KEY` is set.